 • Possession of a weapon, unless by law enforcement officers

 • Obstructing the entrance, aisles and passageways of the library, either inside or outside

 • Bringing animals into the library except those certified to assist persons with a disability

-• Leaving a child younger than the age of ten unattended in the library without supervision of a caregiver aged 16 or older (see the Safe Child Policy)
+• Leaving a child younger than the age of 12 unattended in the library without supervision of a caregiver aged 18 or older.

 • Wearing improper attire including but not limited to being without shoes or shirts